peterhinch/micropython-async/FASTPOLL.md

 V0.2 Dec 2017.
 A single module designed to work with the official `uasyncio` library.
 This requires uasyncio.core V1.7 which was released on 16th Dec 2017, with firmware of that date or later.
+It does not yet support `uasyncio` V2.0.

 **API CHANGES**
 The API has been changed to simplify the code and to improve consistency.